khulnasoft/integrations-core/torchserve/README.md

 ### Logs

-The TorchServe integration can collect logs from the TorchServe service and forward them to Datadog.
+The TorchServe integration can collect logs from the TorchServe service and forward them to Khulnasoft.

-1. Collecting logs is disabled by default in the Datadog Agent.
-Enable it in your `datadog.yaml` file:
+1. Collecting logs is disabled by default in the Khulnasoft Agent.
+Enable it in your `khulnasoft.yaml` file:

    ```yaml
    logs_enabled: true